cfoellmann/translation-toolkit/readme.txt

 = Version 1.99.19 =
 * Bugfix: pot file indicator writes unstructured content and blocked new language creation
+* Bugfix: valid specified UTF-8 character breaks JSON response during editor call (LINE SEPARATOR decimal: &#8232;)
+* Bugfix: trailing NUL chars may comming out of a reversed *.mo files and will be skipped now
+* Bugfix: Chinese Traditional and Simplified can be used with translation API now
+* Bugfix: disabled (unavailable) API's may hang the editor call
+* Feature: User Interface has been polished to be closer at WordPress standard backend look and feel.
+* Feature: Translation API availabilities updated, visualization of which API is able to translate what language
+* Feature: special workaround only for WooCoomerce none standard German language file handling (temporary solution)
+* Feature: complete support of WordPress 3.4 changed localization behavior at core files
+* Feature: special handling for improper context based "Center" text, used at UI and as continent/cities
+* Feature: complete translation of WordPress within one *.po (merges now first splitted po files) file but separate saving of *.mo files
+* Feature: qualified support of older and newer versions of WordPress out of the box
 * Feature: supports Uighur language
 * Feature: supports Albanian language
 * Feature: supports Burmese language